By Dr. Alexandra Sisam ND | Updated by Birgitta Kautz

 Sinuses are open spaces in the face and head.
 They have many roles including warming, filtering and moistening the air we breathe in.
 They also aid with sound resonance and reduce the weight of the head.

 There are four paired sinuses in the human body.
 Together, they are known as the paranasal sinuses.
 One pair is found behind the cheekbones, and another pair is behind the forehead.
-The other two pairs are air-filled pockets between eyes, and behind the eyes.
+The other two pairs are air-filled pockets between the eyes, and behind the eyes.

 Each of the pairs is connected by thin channels.
 All sinuses are lined with cells that make thin mucus.
 They drain into the nasal cavity and help keep the nose clean.
 The mucus-secreting cells help to flush out any germs or debris that gets caught in this area.